How to Do a Family Activity Advent Calendar

-Our advent calendar is really nothing more than intentionally scheduled seasonal activities, and I began it as a way of making sure we didn’t miss out on doing some of the things we enjoy the most about December.
+Our Advent Calendar is really nothing more than intentionally scheduled seasonal activities, and I began it as a way of making sure we didn’t miss out on doing some of the things we enjoy the most about December.
 Baking cookies?
 Check.
 Driving around to look at the Christmas lights?
 Check.
 Donating non-perishable foods to the food bank?
 Check.
-We also have a few activities that are specific to our family like the President’s Choice holiday dinner party, the family snowflake competition, and the gift opening on Christmas Eve morning.
+We also have a few activities that are specific to our family like a holiday dinner party, our family snowflake competition, and the gift opening on Christmas Eve morning.

 I’ve noticed in the past few years that some of the advent calendars have become Pinterest-perfect, but I can assure you that mine is no such thing.
 It’s meant to be fun, and simple, and if it had to look like the Queen of Crafting made it, it would never get done.
 Here are some other ideas for keeping advent season sane:

 - Because I’d like to think I’m a somewhat savvy mom, (Editor’s Note: Jan is the savviest of us all) I schedule things into the calendar that will keep the kids busy on the days I know I’m going need them totally occupied (read: out of my hair).
 This is usually done by suggesting via the Advent Calendar that they can watch a holiday movie on a random Wednesday night, or offering up an extra hour of computer/TV/video game time (great for those nights when you need to wrap gifts).

 - Some years I’ve been busier than others, and I’ve kept the activities limited to the weekends, and filled the weekday advents with small chocolates or Calvin and Hobbes comic strips printed from the Internet.
 Other years, I’ve included jokes instead of activities.